MCP servers

 Observability

-All remote MCP traffic flows through the proxy, so it appears in network traces:
+All MCP traffic (both remote and host-local) flows through the proxy relay, so it appears in network traces:

 $ moat trace --network